apigee/registry/README.md

 If you answer "y", you will be able to make calls without authentication.
-This is the easiest way to test the API, but it's not necessary - running `source AUTH-CLOUDRUN.sh` configures your environment so that the Registry CLI and other tools will authenticate with your user ID.
+This is the easiest way to test the API, but it's not necessary - running `source auth/CLOUDRUN.sh` configures your environment so that the Registry CLI and other tools will authenticate with your user ID.

 Now you can call the API with your generated CLI.